Here is a quick run down on the 4 main types of cultured pearls you'll encounter while pearl shopping.

 The ultimate "power pearls".
 A strand of South Sea pearls tells the world you've made it.

-If you want the very best pearls money can buy, SOUTH SEA PEARLS ARE IT.
+If you want the most valuable pearls money can buy, choose SOUTH SEA PEARLS.